Mariam Al Maadeed

 Mariam Al Maadeed (المعاضيد, also written AlMa'adeed) is a Qatari national and a Professor in Physics and Materials Science at Qatar University.

 Biography

-Mariam Al Maadeed is the current Vice President for Research and Graduate Studies at Qatar University.
-Al Maadeed was the Director of the Center for Advanced Materials (CAM), and founder of the Masters program of Materials Science and Technology, both at Qatar University.
+Mariam Al Maadeed was the Vice President for Research and Graduate Studies at Qatar University until 2025 and the Director of the Center for Advanced Materials (CAM).
+She founded the Masters program of Materials Science and Technology, both at Qatar University.
 Al Madeed's research is in the field of polymer characterization and structure, nanocomposites and nanotechnology techniques.